tasket/wyng-backup/README.md

 `--dest=URL`

-The option tells Wyng where to access the archive and is required for all commands unless `--dest-name` is used.
+The option tells Wyng where to access the archive and is required for all commands unless `--dest-name` or `-n` is used.
 See the URL Form table in the above `arch-init` section.

 `--dest-name=name`, `-n name`

 Use a shorthand name for the destination.
-Together with `--dest` the dest URL spec is stored under _name_; without `--dest` the URL associated with _name_ is retrieved.
-If the special name _default_ is set, it will automatically be used for the destination URL when neither `--dest` nor `--dest-name` are specified on the command line.
+Together with `--dest` the dest URL spec is stored under _name_; without `--dest` the URL associated with _name_ is retrieved and used.
+If the special name
+_default_ is set, it will automatically be used for the destination URL when neither `--dest` nor `--dest-name` nor `-n` are specified on the command line.
 There is no particular Wyng command required for `--dest-name` and it will store or retrieve dest URLs any time its used on the command line.

 Note that dest names are stored only in local system settings, separate from the archive itself.